gruntjs/grunt-contrib-compass/README.md

 Type: `Boolean`

-Run Compass with [bundle exec](http://gembundler.com/v1.3/man/bundle-exec.1.html): `bundle exec compass compile`.
+Run `compass compile` with [bundle exec](http://gembundler.com/v1.3/man/bundle-exec.1.html): `bundle exec compass compile`.

+#### clean

+Type: `Boolean`

+Remove generated files and the sass cache.
+Runs `compass clean` instead of `compass compile`.

 #### watch

 Type: `Boolean`

 Runs `compass watch` instead of `compass compile`.
-This will use Compass's native watch command to listen for changes to Sass files and recompile your CSS on changes.
+This will use Compass' native watch command to listen for changes to Sass files and recompile your CSS on changes.
 While much faster than running `compass compile` each time you want to compile your Sass, Compass becomes a blocking task.
-This means that if you would like to use it in conjunction with another blocking task, such as `watch`, you will need to use it in conjunction with a paralleling task such as [Grunt Concurrent](https://github.com/sindresorhus/grunt-concurrent) or [Grunt Parallel](https://github.com/iammerrick/grunt-parallel).
+This means that if you would like to use it in conjunction with another blocking task, such as `watch`, you will need to use it in conjunction with a paralleling task such as [grunt-concurrent](https://github.com/sindresorhus/grunt-concurrent).

-#### clean

-Type: `Boolean`

-Remove generated files and the sass cache.
-Runs `compass clean` instead of `compass compile`.

 [config]: http://compass-style.org/help/tutorials/configuration-reference/